Documentation

 .claude/agents/

-Contains one Markdown file per agent.
+One Markdown file per agent.
 Every project includes three workflow agents:

-Domain agents (2-4 additional)
+Domain agents

 .claude/skills/